 CGH 306 – Supervised Field Training in Public Health (Fall/Spring/Summer, 4 units)

 The goal of this course is to provide students completing their field training an opportunity to integrate and apply knowledge and skills acquired in their respective course work to public health work settings.
 Students complete a 400-hour internship within a public health agency.
 Reflective journals and a poster presentation complete this requirement.
-Open to MPH students.
+Open to MPH students only.

-CGH 308 – Foundations of Program Planning.
-(Spring, 4 units)
+CGH 308 – Foundations of Program Planning (Spring, 4 units)

 This course introduces the core concepts, values, and methods of public health program planning and evaluation.
 Students develop skills for assessing community needs for health promotion; preparing written measurable health promotion program objectives with associated methods for achieving those objectives; designing health promotion program action plans that include implementation schemes; and evaluation strategies for measuring health program process, impact, and outcome effectiveness.
 Students apply their knowledge of health promotion theories to effectively to plan, implement, and evaluate health promotion and communication programs.

 CGH 309 -- Monitoring and Evaluation of Global Public Health Programs (Fall, 4 units)